AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 f := [ :x | (-2 * x) - 3 ].

-"We use the Grapher engine to plots our points" g := RTGrapher new. d := RTData new. d dotShape
+"We use the Roassal Grapher engine to plots our points" g := RTGrapher new. d := RTData new. d dotShape